Volunteers & Visitors: Frequently Asked Questions

 ATMs

-There are ATMs at the airports and one a short drive from the volunteer accommodation which one of the staff members can drive you to on request.
+accommodation which one of the staff members can drive you to on request.
 Please do not attempt to go to the ATM on your own.

 Bears

-There are around 118 sloth bears at the bear rescue facility.
-All are previous dancing bears.
-They live in individual or group enclosures depending on their needs.
+The bears reside in spacious individual, or group enclosures, depending on their needs.
 They enjoy a balanced vegetarian diet and enjoy eating treats, climbing on enrichment structures and sleeping in the sun.
 Although you can get close to the bears from behind the enclosure gates, direct physical contact is not possible.
 The bear facility is around 7km from the volunteer house and the WSOS staff transport you there and back every day.

 Breeding